jest-community/eslint-plugin-jest/docs/rules/valid-title.md

 **emptyTitle**

-An empty title is not informative, and serves little purpose.
+An empty title is not informative and serves little purpose.

 Examples of **incorrect** code for this rule: